simolus3/fluttie/README.md

 **Please note:** At the moment, this plugin does not support iOS devices.

 ## Things to keep in mind when using this:
- - The plugin is in an early state and there will be breaking API changes
  - No iOS support yet
  - Loading animations from files is taking quite some time at the moment as the dart code needs to send the full animation declaration to the plugin.
 When